JonathanCazzaro/eSfz/README.md

 - [x] Device events management
 - [x] Samples importation
 - [x] Basic sample triggering
-- [ ] Autosave
 - [x] Logic for accessing file system through UI
 - [x] Saving current project into json file
 - [x] Loading existing project
+- [x] SFZ export
-- [ ] SFZ export
+- [ ] Autosave
 - [ ] EN version
 - [ ] Handling errors from main process
+- [ ] Keyboard shortcuts

 ### Issues

 -  __Audio output__ : cannot manage to use setSinkIk method of Audio elements to set output (triggers error *audio.ts:15 Uncaught (in promise) DOMException: The operation could not be performed and was aborted* in console).
 On the other hand it works if the audio elements are played straight and not mapped through the AudioContext.

+## Upcoming version

+### Tasks

+- [ ] Allow standard midi keyboards to be used
+- [ ] nanoPAD2 : handle Scenes
+- [ ] Samples setup (volume, pitch, velocity...)
+- [ ] Assign a single or a set of samples to a range of pads
+- [ ] Folders feature inside in the Available samples section to make things organized
+- [ ] Providing prebuilt installers for Windows, Mac, Linux